Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 Staré Mesto, founded in 1234, was the first of Prague's original five towns.
 Its establishment was the result of Prague's growing importance along central European trade routes.
 Staré Mesto's ancient streets, most meandering haphazardly around Staromestské námestí, are lined with many stately buildings, churches, shops, and theaters.

 Although this tour is far from exhaustive, it takes you past some of Old Town's most important buildings and monuments.
-Go to námestí Republiky 5, at the metro station.
+Go to námestí Republiky 5, from the metro station of the same name.
 Begin at the:

 1. Municipal House (Obecní dum)